ddavid93/shadow-html-renderer/README.md

 // if (condition) doSomething()
 ```

-Note: The library code has been updated to follow this guideline everywhere.

 ---

 ## 🤝 Contributing

 When contributing to this library, please follow these guidelines:

-1. **Maintain separation of concerns**: Keep renderers, composables, and utilities separate
+1. **Maintain separation of concerns**: Keep renderers and utilities separate
 2. **Document everything**: All functions, types, and modules should have JSDoc comments
 3. **Write tests**: Add tests for new features or bug fixes
 4. **Follow TypeScript best practices**: Use strict typing, avoid `any`